algorithmiaio/dev-center/_pages/integrations/azure_listeners.md

 * Authenticate with Azure CLI
 * Run `$ az role definition create --role-definition GuestRole.json`

-For more info on how to do this with Azure CLI <a href="https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles-cli" target="_blank">visit the Azure Docs</a>
+For more info on how to do this with Azure CLI <a href="https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles-cli" target="_blank" rel="noopener noreferrer">visit the Azure Docs</a>
 It can be also done via PowerShell and REST API.